sudobox-io/sb-install/README.md

 ### Support

-For more indepth guides please visit our documentation <a href="https://docs.sudobox.io">https://docs.sudobox.io</a>
+Looking for more information please visit our docs <a href="https://docs.sudobox.io">https://docs.sudobox.io</a>

-If you are looking for help our discord and Forum members are ready to lend a hand.. <a href="https://sudobox.io">Sudobox</a>
+If you are looking for help our discord and Forum members are ready to lend a Hand.. <a href="https://sudobox.io">Sudobox</a>